 Students who entered the PhD program in Fall 2020, or earlier, who receive funding for a first DCE year with COVID extension semesters may apply for funding for a second DCE year through the German Department's sixth-year funding program.
-These students must fulfill the teaching requirement associated with the department's sixth-year funding program during the second DCE year, as indicated above, according to the rules governing their cohort year.
+These students must fulfill the requirements associated with the department's sixth-year funding program during the second DCE year, as indicated above."